cccbr/runningatower/content/docs/emergency/_index.md

 - The location.
 Consider which location provides the best access for larger vehicles such as ambulances or fire appliances.
 Also, consider the easiest means of access for stretchers, etc. Consider using a combination of the following:

-   - Postcode, this might not uniquely identify a property and will not define the entrance - further details can be found at [Postcode finder](https://www.royalmail.com/find-a-postcode).
+   - Postcode, this might not uniquely identify a property and will not define the entrance - further details can be found at **[Postcode finder](https://www.royalmail.com/find-a-postcode)**.

    - What3Words, gives an accuracy of approximately 3 metres and may identify the entrance.
 The system applies to the whole world.
-It is widely used by emergency services within the UK - further details can be found at [what3words](https://what3words.com/about).
+It is widely used by emergency services within the UK - further details can be found at **[what3words](https://what3words.com/about)**.

   - Ordnance Survey grid reference, these can be easily transposed when under pressure.
 Reference can be determined using e.g., google maps.

 - Names of any trained first aiders.
-Ideally the ***[tower authority](../glossary/#tower-authority)*** should offer training and this should be kept up to date.
+Ideally the [tower authority](../glossary/#tower-authority) should offer training and this should be kept up to date.

 - Location of the first aid kit.
 The first aid kit must be accessible to ringers when the rest of the building is locked.